-Under the CECL impairment model, the Company develops and documents its allowance for credit losses on its trade receivables based on four portfolio segments.
+Under the CECL impairment model, the Company develops and documents its allowance for credit losses on its trade receivables based on its portfolio segments.
 The determination of portfolio segments is based primarily on the qualitative consideration of the nature of the Company's business operations and the characteristics of the underlying trade receivables, as follows:

-- CoStar Portfolio Segment The CoStar portfolio segment consists of two classes of trade receivables based on geographical location: North America and International - Information Services Portfolio Segment The information services portfolio segment consists of four classes of trade receivables: Real Estate Manager; Information Services, North America; STR, US; and STR, International. - Multifamily Portfolio Segment The multifamily portfolio segment consists of one class of trade receivables. - Commercial Property and Land Portfolio Segment The commercial property and land portfolio segment consists of five classes of trade receivables: LoopNet; Ten-X; Homesnap; Homes.com; and other commercial property and land online marketplaces.
+- CoStar Portfolio Segment The CoStar portfolio segment consists of two classes of trade receivables based on geographical location: North America and International. - Information Services Portfolio Segment The Information Services portfolio segment consists of four classes of trade receivables: Real Estate Manager; Information Services, North America; STR, US; and STR, International. - Multifamily Portfolio Segment The Multifamily portfolio segment consists of one class of trade receivables. - LoopNet Portfolio Segment The LoopNet portfolio segment consists of one class of trade receivables. - Other Marketplaces Portfolio Segment The Other Marketplaces portfolio segment consists of two classes of trade receivables: Ten-X and other marketplaces.